analogsenses/source/source/_posts/2015-01-13-the-case-for-interchangeable-lenses-in-2015.markdown

 <p class="extra-width"><img src="https://farm8.staticflickr.com/7559/16264893335_46123438b0_o.jpg" title="Orient Square, Madrid.
 Canon AE-1 Program with Canon FDn 35mm f/2 lens at f/2 and Fuji Superia 400 film"></a></p>

-<p class="photo-credit">The difference between the field of view of a 50mm and a 35mm lens is small, but it’s enough to make a difference when shooting city landmarks.
+<p class="photo-credit">The difference between the field of view of a 50mm and a 35mm lens is small, but it’s enough to matter when shooting city landmarks.
 Both images: Canon AE-1 Program and Fuji Superia 400 film.
 Top: Canon FDn 50mm f/1.8 lens at f/8.
 Bottom: Canon FDn 35mm f/2 lens at f/8.</p>

 Portrait lenses are usually long because with the longer focal lengths, perspective distortion is barely noticeable and people look more natural.
 By comparison, a close-up portrait shot with a wide-angle lens looks weird and the results are often not very flattering.
 Also, it’s much easier to achieve subject separation and bokeh with a long lens, which is a great way to make your subject “pop” from the background.
 In my mind, the minimum acceptable length for portraits is 50mm, and the sweetspot is in the 85mm-150mm range.